2023 The Cinderella Army

 Our Tuesday morning drive takes us into the quiet countryside of the Netherlands, to visit a little monument raised by the citizens to honour the Canadians who died liberating their small village.
 Next we venture into the town of Zutphen, for a photo opportunity at Canada Bridge, so named for the place where the liberating army fought their way into the town in the spring of 1945.

 Following lunch we pay respects at Holten Canadian War Cemetery, the final resting place of those who fell in the final months and weeks of the war.
-Overnight Rijssen - hotel tba.
+Overnight Rijssen - Fletcher Hotel Sallandse Heuvelrug.
 [B,L]

 Wednesday October 11